Gorgeous Ghent is a worthy addition to anyone’s travel bucket list.

 There are two tourist cards available.
 A 48-hour pass or one that is valid for 72-hours.

-How Much Does the Ghent City Card Cost in 2022?
+How Much Does the Ghent City Card Cost?

 Where Can You Buy a CityCard Gent?